pow-auth/pow/lib/extensions/reset_password/README.md

 # PowResetPassword

-This extension will allow users to reset password by sending an e-mail with a reset password link.
+This extension will allow users to reset the password by sending an e-mail with a reset password link.
 It requires that the user schema has an `:email` field.

 ## Installation